binaris/functions-examples/python-crud-google-spreadsheet/README.md

 # Clone this repo
 $ git clone git@github.com:binaris/functions-examples.git
-$ cd python-crud-google-spreadsheet
+$ cd functions-examples/python-crud-google-spreadsheet

 # After cloning the repo, move your credentials into the repo working directory
 $ cp {path-to-credentials} ./credentials.json

-# Pull the bob repo so you can compile the pip dependencies.
+# Pull the bob repo, and run the build scrip to compile the pip dependencies.
 $ git clone git@github.com:binaris/bob.git
+$ ./bob/build.sh 3

 # Set the environment variables for deployment
 # The spreadsheet id can be located in the spreadsheet url